FTBpro/count-von-count/README.md

    }
    ```

-   the 'reading' user is also a `User` so we define it under the already existing `User` object.
+   The one who is reading the post now is also a `User` so we define it under the already existing `User` object.

-   the user's id is defined in the query string params as the `user` parameter and for him we count `reads`,
+   The user's id is defined in the query string params as the `user` parameter and for him we count `reads`.
-   so after a call to http://my-von-count.com/reads?author=1234&user=5678 our DB will look like:
+   After a call to http://my-von-count.com/reads?author=1234&user=5678 our DB will look like:

    >User_1234: { reads_got: 2 }
    >
    >User_5678: { reads: 1 }

 3. ###simple count - multiple objects of different types
-   We also want to know how many `reads` each `Post` received, so we add the above configuration for `Post` object under the `reads` action, and we add a 'post' id to the query string parameters.
+   We also want to know how many `reads` each `Post` received.

+   We add the following configuration for `Post` object under the `reads` action, and we add a 'post' id to the query string parameters.

    ```JSON
    {